 TMJ signs and symptoms include:

--Headaches (often mimicking migraines), pain and pressure behind
+- Headaches (often mimicking migraines), pain and pressure behind the eyes

 - Locking of the jaw joint or jaw that goes out of place